CoolSpy3/hmmm-language-support/docs/README.md

 This means that you can use most of the same keybindings and commands that you would use when debugging any other language in VSCode.
 A more detailed description of the features provided by this extension is below.

 ### Starting the Debugger
 The extension also provides debugging support for HMMM assembly and binary files.
-To launch the debugger, open a HMMM assembly or binary file and press `F5`.
+To launch the debugger, create a launch configuration (see below), open a HMMM assembly or binary file, and press `F5`.
 This will open the debug view and start the debugger.
 (Alternatively, you may also goto `Run > Start Debugging`.)

-#### With an automatic launch configuration
+#### Creating an automatic launch configuration
+To create an automatic launch configuration (which should be suitable for most projects), go to the `Run and Debug` view and click on `create a launch.json file`.
+Then select `HMMM Debug`.

 By default, the debugger will attempt to run the currently open file as a HMMM assembly file.
 This should be the most common use case.
 If you wish to debug a HMMM binary file, you must go to the `Run and Debug` view and change the configuration to `Debug HMMM (Binary)` (You may have to attempt to run the file once to get the menu to show up.)

-#### With a manual launch configuration
+#### Creating a manual launch configuration
 Alternatively, you can also create a VSCode launch configuration to debug HMMM files.
 The basic syntax for a launch configuration is:
 ``` json
 {